 New staff members are considered in their Introductory Period the first 12 weeks of their employment.
 After the introductory period the staff member will receive a 12-week performance evaluation.
 Generally, for all staff members, formal performance reviews are conducted annually.
-These reviews include a written performance appraisal and discussion between the staff member and the supervisor about job performance, expectations, and goals for professional development / training for the coming year.
+These reviews include a written information regarding the performance discussion between the staff member and the supervisor about job performance, expectations, and goals for professional development / training for the coming year.